infinity0/msg-notes/causal/05-visibility.rst

 not work consistently.
 Here are some examples that indicate the problem.

-(Taken literally, they ignore that by(u) must be a total order; but we can regain this property by rewriting a instead as multiple members {a1, a2, a3, ...}, however many is necessary.
+(Taken literally, they ignore that by(u) must be a total order; but we can regain this property by rewriting "a" instead as multiple members {a1, a2, a3, ...}, however many is necessary.
 But for our current purposes, it's easier to follow if we shortcut this and just write "a" instead.)